mikemadden42/made/README.md

 ----

-1. Install latest OS X / macOS from USB thumb drive or the Recovery Partition.
+1. Install latest macOS from USB thumb drive or the Recovery Partition.

 1. Setup System Preferences.